 Best Restaurant: Just a stone’s throw away from Jurys Inn Leeds is Viva (9 Bridge End), the best Italian restaurant in the city.
 You’ll often find Italian visitors to Leeds making this their home away from home.

 Leeds is full of students who occasionally receive a visit from the family.
 Jurys Inn is a great choice for those who want easy access to the city centre with a hotel near the train station.
-The hotel is a 5 minute taxi ride from the train station, we recommend using the back entrance to get a cab.
+The hotel is a ten minute walk or 5 minute taxi ride from the train station, we recommend using the back entrance to get a cab.

 If you are in Leeds to watch the football, Leeds United plays at the Elland Road stadium, which is only a 5 minute drive from our hotel.
 Jurys Inn is situated perfectly between all that Leeds city centre has to offer and the Elland Road football stadium, making it a popular choice for football fans from out of town.

 Leeds Grand Theatre and Opera house has loads of great shows on throughout 2014, from Cleopatra by the Northern Ballet to Derren Brown’s new live show.
 It is also only a 14 minute walk from the hotel or a five minute taxi journey.

 West Yorkshire Playhouse